-UPDATE 1-Insurer Prudential misses profit estimates on weaker annuities income
+CORRECTED-UPDATE 1-Insurer Prudential misses profit estimates on weaker annuities income

 Prudential’s stock fell nearly 2 percent to $98.56 in after-hours trading on Wednesday.

 Second-quarter net income attributable to Prudential fell to $197 million from $491 million a year earlier.
-The results reflect a one-time expense of $1.6 billion related to divested businesses.
+The results reflect a one-time pre-tax expense of $1.6 billion related to divested businesses.

 Excluding one-time items, operating profit was $3.01 per share, missing analysts’ average estimate of $3.07 per share, according to Thomson Reuters I/B/E/S.

-MetLife Inc, the largest U.S. life insurer by assets, reported a better-than-expected second-quarter profit earlier on Wednesday, led by higher premiums and fees.
+MetLife Inc, one of the largest U.S. life insurers, reported a better-than-expected second-quarter profit earlier on Wednesday, led by higher premiums and fees.
 (Reporting by Nikhil Subba in Bengaluru; Editing by Sai Sachin Ravikumar)